emmabot/encouragement-orb/README.md

-# encouragement-orb
+# rickroll-orb
-A CircleCI Orb to encourage you on the rainiest day.
+A CircleCI Orb to rickroll you when builds fail.